ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'kdc_nonce', 'kdc_cred', 'kdc_cred_verify'.
 These parameters are relevant for a Client that joins a group for which, as per the used application profile of this specification, the KDC has an associated public key and this is required for the correct group operation.

 * 'rekeying_scheme'.
+This parameter is relevant for a Client that joins a group without knowing the used rekeying scheme in advance, using an application profile of this specification that does not define a default rekeying scheme to use.

-This parameter is relevant for a Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.
+that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.

 * 'mgt_key_material'.
 This parameter is relevant for a Client that supports an advanced rekeying scheme possibly used in the group, such as based on one-to-many rekeying messages sent over multicast.